vkorotkine/DPGSolver/STYLE.md

   - Special note: If a user-defined header is already included in the source file as part of the first header, it is recommended to provide a redundant include statement in the source file as well.
 This is done to simplify the dependency generation.
 (ToBeModified)
-- This rule is broken only for main.h, which is never included in any other files.
 - This [discussion](http://stackoverflow.com/questions/1804486/should-i-use-include-in-headers) motivates these
 recommendations.
 - To find struct header (S_*.h) dependencies hidden through the inclusion of other header files, use the following